Coach K begins final season against Kentucky and more from opening night of college basketball

 Block party

 The South Carolina Gamecocks women's basketball team had a big test to start the year, as it faced NC State.
-Even though the game was competitive throughout, the Gamecocks were too much for the Wolfpack.
+Even though the game was competitive throughout, the Gamecocks were too much for the Wolfpack, winning the top-five contest 66-57.
 Aliyah Boston put in work on both ends of the floor (just look at her stat line).
 The junior forward put up eight points, six rebounds and two assists in the contest, but her effort on the defensive end is what got her recognition from a high-profile player.

 Aliyah Boston racks up 5 blocks in win vs. NC State